emnify/matrix-synapse-auto-deploy/README.md

 ### Set your environment variables matching YOUR DIGITAL OCEAN setup

     export DO_TOKEN=YOURDOAPITOKENHERE
     export DO_REGION=YOURDOREGIONHERE
     export SSH_PRIVATE_KEY_PATH=PATHTOSECRETKEY

-Please notice you must have a file with your pub also available at the specified path, e.g. if you use .ssh/id_dsa then vagrant digital ocean provider will look for .ssh/id_dsa.pub!
+Please notice you must have a file with your pub key also available at the specified path, e.g. if you use .ssh/id_dsa then the vagrant digital ocean provider will look for .ssh/id_dsa.pub!

 ### Run vagrant up with provider DIGITAL OCEAN, it will create a new droplet and provision it